Do Diapers Expire? Is It Safe To Use Old Diapers For Baby?

 3. Do diapers cause urine infections in babies?

-Letting the baby or toddler stay in soiled diapers for too long may increase the risk of urinary tract infections (UTI).
+Letting the baby or toddler stay in soiled diapers for too long may lead to a persistent baby diaper rash and increase the risk of urinary tract infections.
 This may be because the reduced diaper changing gives more time for the bacteria or other microbes to enter the urinary tract from the dirty diapers (2) (3).

 Buying diapers in bulk is more economical since newborns use several diapers a day.
 However, bulk buying might make you wonder do diapers expire?
 Though using expired diapers does not pose any health concerns to the baby, they may be less effective.
 For example, they may have decreased absorbing capacity or leakage and fitting issues.
 Hence, check frequently to avoid leaks when using an old diaper.
 However, if your baby develops any skin issues or rashes, discontinue its use and consult your pediatrician.